-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)

-- Describe the methods and selection of ground improvement techniques. - Understand the dewatering techniques and design for simple cases. - Compare the in-situ treatment of cohesion less and cohesive soils. - Understand the concept of earth reinforcement and design of reinforced earth. - Choose appropriate type of grouts and grouting technique.
+- Gain knowledge on methods and selection of ground improvement techniques. - Understand dewatering techniques and design for simple cases. - Get knowledge on in-situ treatment of cohesion less and cohesive soils. - Understand the concept of earth reinforcement and design of reinforced earth. - Know types of grouts and grouting technique.